jokergoo/circlize/README.md

     install.packages("circlize")

-Together with the package are four vignettes which provide detailed descriptions and examples.
+Together with the package there are four vignettes which provide detailed description and examples.

 ## the Perl module